2023-24 Earth Grant Students

 A woman with long blond hair standing in a garden

-Alyssa Brady (she/her) is a senior majoring in Illustration and Design who considers herself a lover of all things creative.
+Alyssa Brady (she/her) participated as a senior majoring in Illustration and Design who considers herself a lover of all things creative.
 She takes inspiration from the natural world in her art, and her experience growing up in Tucson has informed her passion for water security, climate change, and environmental justice.
 Her previous work includes formatting and design for the Arizona Journal of Interdisciplinary Studies, an undergraduate student-led academic journal.
-Through Earth Grant, Alyssa will be working on the marketing team of Sonoran Institute, to create public outreach content, support social media engagement, and engage with the public in person at events.
+Through Earth Grant, Alyssa worked on the marketing team of Sonoran Institute, to create public outreach content, support social media engagement, and engage with the public in person at events.

 Image